benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 ---
 layout: post
 title: "Understand Promise in JS"
-date: 2020-06-11
+date: 2021-06-11
 categories: JavaScript
 tags: Promise Asynchronous
 ---

 ## What is Promises

 Firstly, Why Promise?
-Make using callback easier.
+It make using callback easier.

 A promise represents the completion of an asynchronous function.
 It is an object that might return a value in the future.
 It accomplishes the same basic goal as a callback function, but with many additional features and a more readable syntax.